rosemanjake/personal_redux/sections/010_Software/caffeine.md

 #### Implementation

 The `calcMgPerDay()` function returns the daily miligram amounts.
-The algorithm loops over each day in the taper and uses the above formula to calculate the day's corresponding miligram amount.
+The algorithm loops over each day in the taper and uses the formula below to calculate the day's corresponding miligram amount.

 ```
 fun calcMgPerDay(days: Int, startingmg: Double): List<Double>{